Nicholas Institute for Energy, Environment & Sustainability logo

 Plastics Policy Inventory

-The Plastics Policy Inventory is an updateable and searchable database consisting of public policy documents targeting plastic pollution.
+The Plastics Policy Inventory is an updatable and searchable database consisting of public policy documents targeting plastic pollution.
 The inventory currently about 900 downloadable policies, in over 35 languages, with the intent to address plastic pollution by subnational, national, and international level governments.
 The Effectiveness Study Library compiles literature examining these policies.

 Oceans@Duke

-Oceans@Duke is a multi-disciplinary community of Duke’s scholars working on challenges to sustainable use of the oceans.
+Oceans@Duke is a multidisciplinary community of Duke’s scholars working on challenges to sustainable use of the oceans.

 Plastic Pollution Prevention and Collection Technology Inventory